shubhishukla10/Whispering_MLaaS/README.md

 python3 Run_MLP_Attack.py
 ```

 The collection of timing traces takes up a lot of time, specially for the multi-process attacks.
 Hence, we have provided training and test datasets for 1-Process, 4-Process and 8-Process attacks inside ``TCHES_Artifact/Attack_data``.
+We also provide the script ``Run_MLP_Attack.py`` to run the attack model inside the same directory.

 ### Countermeasure
 First, create a separate virtual environment for the countermeasure.